CPTMUTCHELL/cbr-currency-converter/README.md

 The app is delivered to the cluster by Jenkins, try to run the pipeline.
 The first start by hand, inside jenkins, the next by push events.

 I recommend to monitor your cluster with [Lens](https://k8slens.dev/) .
 Don't forget to copy cluster's kubeconfig to your host to be able to connect to it with Lens.

+## P.S

+I had experience with GCP, so you can find some playbooks and files [here](https://github.com/CPTMUTCHELL/cbr-currency-converter/tree/k8s/jenkins)

+Also I plan to:
+- [ ] add redis to invalidate JWT tokens when user logs out
+- [ ] add rabbitmq to store convert data in a queue in case history-service is unavailable
+- [ ] add OAUTH 2.0 and third-party sign in.